hrfee/jfa-go-wiki/content/docs/reverse-proxy.md

 ## NGINX (Subfolder on `/accounts` Jellyfin subdomain)

-Make sure to set your URL Base to `/accounts` in Settings > General. credit to [IngwiePhoenix](https://github.com/IngwiePhoenix).
+Make sure to set your Reverse Proxy subfolder to `/accounts` in Settings > General. credit to [IngwiePhoenix](https://github.com/IngwiePhoenix).
 ```nginx
 server {